yekyam/yekyam.github.io/_posts/2024-11-02-my_go_experience.md

 ### Speed

-Despite being a GC and compiled language, Go is both fast to run and fast to build.
+Despite having a garbage collector and being compiled, Go is both fast to run and fast to build.
 This is something that I didn't notice until I went back and used some older python projects, and realized the half-second startup time was something Go actually de-accustomed me to.

 ### Extensive Standard Library

-I haven't played around too much, but the standard library seems to be pretty nice to use.
+I haven't played around with Go's standard library too much, but the standard library seems to be pretty nice to use.
 It's got lots of functionality, and unlike other languages, I didn't feel the need to reach for a 3rd party library every other second (I'm looking at you, C++).